matehun00/triggerzone/README.md

 # What it does

-The short version is that triggerzone triggers an even then you leave or exit a "zone", and provides an editor interface for defining such zones.
+The short version is that triggerzone triggers an event when you leave or exit a "zone", and provides an editor interface for defining such zones.

 ## Defining zones